 Additionally, you can construct a Pergola over an alley passageway into your backyard or as an impressive entrance to your garden, as well as in more traditional settings.
 You can increase the charm of these structures with the use of climbing vines.

 On average, adding a pergola will cost around $4,000 for a professional installation, and most spend between $2,300 and $6,000 for the project.

 How much you will ultimately pay for your backyard pergola will depend on if you use a prefab pergola, a DIY design, or hire a professional landscaper to design and build yours.
 Other factors include the complexity of design, materials used, and size.

 The advantage of using a prefabricated pergola kit is, of course, that they are pre-built for you and are much easier than building from scratch.
 Pricing for labor is also much more straightforward since a contractor can look at the plans and give you a more exact price because they know what they have to do.

 You can buy prefab Pergola kits in a variety of styles, sizes, and prices from your local building supplies store.
 Prefabricated pergola kits range in price from $500 to over $10,000, depending on the size and quality of the kit.

-Also, many homeowners are turning away from wood structures that must be re-stained or re-painted periodically to purchase vinyl or aluminum.
+Also, many homeowners are looking for alternatives to wood pergolas that offer lower maintenance.
+Materials such as aluminum, vinyl, and PVC require far less maintenance than wood.
 Vinyl or aluminum prefab kits typically cost between $1,000 and $5,000, depending on the size and features.

 Material Costs and Upgrades

 Add-ons such as high-grade lumber or a mist producing system will also increase the price.
 Misting systems keep your family and guests cool, but can increase the costs by around $2,500.